microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/IMixedRealitySpatialAwarenessSystem.md

 Gets or sets the minimum surface area, in square meters, that must be satisfied before a surface is identified.

-### RenderFloorSurfaces
+### DisplayFloorSurfaces

 | Type |
 | --- |
 | bool |

 Gets or sets a value indicating if the surface subsystem is to automatically display floor surfaces within the application.
-When enabled, the surfaces will be added to the scene and rendered using the configured FloorSurfaceMaterial.
+When enabled, the surfaces will be added to the scene and displayed using the configured FloorSurfaceMaterial.

 ### FloorSurfaceMaterial